-OBJ: Nursing Process: Implementation MSC: Client Needs: Psychosocial Integrity
+OBJ: Client Needs: Psychosocial Integrity TOP: Nursing Process: Implementation

-19. Which statement about cultural competence is not accurate?

-Local health care workers and community advocates can help extend health care to unders populations. a.
-Nursing care is delivered in the context of the client's culture but not in the context of the b.

-Nurses must develop an awareness of and sensitivity to various cultures.

-A culture's economic, religious, and political structures influence practices that affect child d.
+- 19. Which statement about cultural competence is NOT accurate? - a.
+Local health care workers and community advocates can help extend health care to underserved populations. - b.
+Nursing care is delivered in the context of the client's culture but not in the context of the nurse's culture. - c.
+Nurses must develop an awareness of and sensitivity to various cultures. - d.
+A culture's economic, religious, and political structures influence practices that affect childbearing.